McSpooder/camull-net/README.md

   * Saves each model under a unique identifier in a neat directory structure
   * Comes with an interface for submitting clinical user data.
 * Neural Net
+  * Distinguishes between subjects that are normal and that have alzeimers disease.
+  * Can predict whether a subject will convert to alzheimers disease within 3 years.
   * 3D seperable convolution to reduce number of parameters and hence overfitting.
   * Multiple concurrent data streams
     * MRI Data